COVID-19 Road to Recovery

 COVID-19 Employee Safety Protocol Training

+All new UIC employees are required to complete the COVID-19 Safety Protocol Training.
 The training shares information that will help prevent the transmission of COVID-19 on campus, including social and physical distancing, staying home if you are sick, proper hygiene measures, use of face coverings, and cleaning and disinfection procedures.

 You may access the COVID-19 Safety Training in Ability LMS using your university NetID and password to log in.
+The link will be available to new employees in UI New Hire.

 If you have questions about the ability to authorize alternate work schedules contact your unit’s HR representative or UIC Human Resources.